Ecole Heroes’ Memorial School

 General Rules Of Behaviour On The Bus:

-• The violation of one of these rules could deprive the student of his/her privilege to use the school transportation service for a definite period, as determined by the School Principal and /or by the Bus Transportation System.
+- The violation of one of these rules could deprive the student of his/her privilege to use the school transportation service for a definite period, as determined by the Bus Transportation System.

 Please note that playground supervision begins at 8:00 a.m.
-We ask that you make sure that students are not at school before this time.
+We are not responsible for students on the grounds before 8:00 a.m.

 Never Bring Certain Items to School

 Weapons of any variety including toy weapons and chains are never to be brought to school.
-Likewise, matches, lighters, ammunition of any kind, and laser lights are prohibited at school.
-Students will be disciplined accordingly.
+Likewise, matches, lighters, ammunition of any kind, and laser lights are prohibited at school and could result in immediate suspension.

 Heroes’ Memorial Playground Safety Guidelines

-• Skateboards, roller blades, heelies, and scooters are not permitted on the playground during school hours.
+- Skateboards, roller blades, and scooters are not permitted on the playground during school hours.